California Identity Theft Law: Penalties And Defenses Available

-In our state, identity theft crime fallw under Penal Code Section 528-539, also referred to as the California Identity Theft Statute.
+In our state, identity theft crime falls under Penal Code Section 528-539, also referred to as the California Identity Theft Statute.
 Plainly stated, in California, it is against the law to use someone else’s identifying information for unlawful purposes.
 For example, it is illegal to open a credit account in another person’s name without his or her consent.
-If you are found guilty of such a crime, you could be facing a pretty stiff punishment.
+If you are found guilty of such a crime, you could be facing significant consequences.

-There is another consequence that can be just as damaging—a criminal record.
-An identify theft charge on your criminal record could negatively impact your future, making it difficult to obtain employment and occupational licenses.
+There is another consequence that can be just as damaging — a criminal record.
+An identity theft charge on your criminal record could negatively impact your future, making it difficult to obtain employment and occupational licenses.
 Plus, there tends to be a stigma associated with this crime.